Load balancing

 Mechanisms

-apiVersion: v1kind: Servicemetadata: name: my-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancerAs soon as the service is ready to use, a public IP will appear in your service object.
-With this IP, you can reach your service:
+apiVersion: v1kind: Servicemetadata: name: my-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancerAs soon as the Service is ready to use, a public IP will appear in your Service object:

 kubectl get serviceThe output will look similar to this: